Polydile/dile-components/packages/dile-selector-mixin/README.md

 - **selected**: to set the selected item.
 The value could be a numeric index (starting on 0) or a string.
 - **attrForSelected**: if its set, this property declares the attribute in the selected items to match the ```selected``` property.
+- **selectorId** (optional): A property to link this component to a dile-pages component and change automaticaly the page when this component updates.
+The dile-pages component also needs to have a selectorId attribute with the same value.